-- A separate collection system for batteries from households was introduced in 2001, managed by hazardous waste management company BAO.
+- A separate collection organisation for batteries from households was introduced in 2001, managed by hazardous waste management company BAO.
 A Natural Resources Tax (NRT) has applied to separately sold batteries since July 2006, and since January 2011 also to batteries in EEE.
 Producers could be exempted from the tax by achieving collection targets.
-In 2006 five WEEE systems were approved as battery systems.
+In 2006 five WEEE organisations were approved as battery organisations.
 Legislation transposing Batteries Directive 2006/66/EC came into force in May 2011.
-The Government currently lists 15 waste management companies and producer controlled systems as battery systems, of which BAO is the largest. - A collection rate on a current year basis of 27% was achieved in 2012. - Collection volumes might be increased by improved coordination among the systems with regards to ensuring a high density of collection points and creating economies of scale for awareness creation measures.
+The Government currently lists 15 waste management companies and producer controlled organisations as battery organisations, of which BAO is the largest. - A collection rate of over 28% was achieved in 2013. - Collection volumes might be increased by improved coordination among the organisations with regards to ensuring a high density of collection points and creating economies of scale for awareness creation measures.
 In addition, retailers could be incentivised to display collection boxes visibly.

 The Natural Resources Tax (NRT) Act has applied to separately sold batteries since 1 July 2006.
 Producers could be exempted from the tax by achieving collection targets of 15% - 25% for primary batteries and 60%-80% for accumulators.
 Since 2010, the target has been 25% for all battery types.
 Batteries Directive 2006/66/EC was transposed through an amendment of the Waste Management Act in 2008 and a number of Cabinet of Ministers regulations.
 Regulations on registration of battery producers did not come into force until May 2011.
 After a long awaited amendment, the NRT Act applied the tax to batteries integrated into appliances (including imported second-hand equipment) from 1 January 2011.
 A Regulation specifying requirements for battery collection and treatment as well as reporting procedures followed in July 2011.
+There were no legislative changes in 2013.

 - Since 1 July 2006 producers have been responsible for financing collection and treatment of batteries.
-They have three compliance options: Setting up an individual system, joining a battery management system or paying the Natural Resources Tax.
+They have three compliance options: Setting up an individual organisation, joining a battery management organisation or paying the Natural Resources Tax.
 The NRT is payable on 100% of batteries put on the market at a rate of around EUR 6,900 per tonne for portable batteries and EUR 2,600 (2010) for NiCd accumulators.
-To be exempt from the NRT, a producer had to reach minimum collection targets of 25% for all battery types in 2011. - Approved waste battery management systems must collect in all 10 administrative household waste management regions. - Retailers are obligated to take back waste batteries free of charge even if no new battery is purchased.
+To be exempt from the NRT, a producer had to reach minimum collection targets of 25% for all battery types in 2011. - Approved waste battery management organisations must collect in all 10 administrative household waste management regions114. - Retailers are obligated to take back waste batteries free of charge even if no new battery is purchased.
 Wholesalers are not obligated to take back waste batteries from retailers.
-There are no de minimis exemptions. - Local authorities are not obligated to collect. (delete underline)
+There are no de minimis exemptions. - Local authorities are not obligated to collect.

-&lt;sup>109 Latvia's 2009 administrative reform turned 26 districts into 110 municipalities and 9 republican cities.
+Latvia's 2009 administrative reform turned 26 districts into 110 municipalities and 9 republican cities.
 However, the national waste management plan divides these 119 entities into 10 'household waste management regions', based on the available landfills each of which should only serve the waste management region in which it is located.

-Waste battery management systems must collect in all 10 regions, have an approved waste management plan and sign an agreement with the Ministry of Environment.
-There are no requirements on the parties controlling systems.
+Waste battery management organisations must collect in all 10 regions, have an approved waste management plan and sign an agreement with the Ministry of Environment.
+There are no requirements on the parties controlling the organisations.

-A separate collection system for all types of household batteries was introduced in summer 2001.
-It was managed by hazardous waste management company BAO, which set up collection boxes for used batteries in supermarkets, photo shops and collection stations for sorted waste across the country.
+Separate collection for all types of household batteries was introduced in summer 2001.
+The scheme was managed by hazardous waste management company BAO, which set up collection boxes for used batteries in supermarkets, photo shops and collection stations for sorted waste across the country.
 Collection was free of charge for consumers.